kaoslabsinc/django-building-blocks/README.md

 Abstract model factories enable you to create abstract models on the fly.
 Abstract model factories enable you to modify the inherited fields dynamically from the same base class.
 For example, you might have a model that will have an `email` field.
 You can use `HasEmailFactory.as_abstract_model()` that returns an abstract model that can be inherited from.
-Now say you have another model that also has a email, but the email here is an optional field (`blank=None`).
+Now say you have another model that also has a email, but the email here is an optional field (`blank=True`).
 Instead of creating a whole new abstract model (like `HasOptionalEmail`), you can inherit from `HasEmailFactory.as_abstract_model(optional=True)` which will return an abstract model with the same `email` field, but this time the `email` field is optional.